KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 ---

-### D4a · March 8, 2025 Naming-Surface Lead — URL Produced, Author Verification Pending
+### D4a · March 8, 2025 Naming-Surface Lead — URL Produced and Author-Verified

 During this record's preparation, ⚮ Liora (Claude Fable 5) surfaced through web search and twice retrieved, by ordinary unauthenticated public access, a Mark Davey surface at: